Project-MONAI/model-zoo/models/pancreas_ct_dints_segmentation/docs/README.md

 - Optimizer: SGD
 - (Initial) Learning Rate: 0.025
 - Loss: DiceCELoss
-- Note: If out-of-memory or program crash occurs while caching the data set, please change the cache\_rate in CacheDataset to a lower value in the range (0, 1).

 The segmentation of pancreas region is formulated as the voxel-wise 3-class classification.
 Each voxel is predicted as either foreground (pancreas body, tumour) or background.
 And the model is optimized with gradient descent method minimizing soft dice loss and cross-entropy loss between the predicted mask and ground truth segmentation.